pharo-open-documentation/pharo-wiki/General/Pragmas.md

 Once defined, we need to be able to collect the pragmas either to modify them during the development or to use them to handle a feature of the application.

-We will explore those parts in this sections.
+We will explore those parts in these sections.

 ### Find pragmas in the IDE

-During the development of the application, the developer might need to browse the currents senders of a pragmas.
-This cas be done in the same way we browse method selectors in Pharo.
+During the development of the application, the developer might need to browse the currents senders of a pragma.
+This can be done in the same way we browse method selectors in Pharo.

 You can:
-- Select a symbole which will be the name of the pragma and type `CMD + n` or `CTRL + n`.
+- Select a symbol which will be the name of the pragma and type `CMD + n` or `CTRL + n`.
-- Select a symbole which will be the name of the pragma and right click on it then select `Browse senders` in the search menu.
+- Select a symbol which will be the name of the pragma and right click on it then select `Browse senders` in the search menu.
 - Type the name of the pragma in the Spotter (`SHIFT + ENTER`) followed by `#p`.
 - Use the `Finder` (`Menubar -> Tools -> Finder`) and select the `Pragmas` mode.
-- Send the message `senders` to a symbole which is the name of the pragma.
+- Send the message `senders` to a symbol which is the name of the pragma.

 ### Get the pragmas of a CompiledMethod

-If you have a compile method you can directly ask it tis pragmas via the `#pragmas` method.
+If you have a compile method you can directly ask it his pragmas via the `#pragmas` method.

-For example you can get all methods with a pragma like this:
+For example, you can get all methods with a pragma like this:

 ```Smalltalk
 SystemNavigation new browseAllSelect: [ :method | method pragmas isNotEmpty]